emmajanedrews/base-template/_posts/2018-01-29-dont-jump-the-gun-before-you-close-on-your-home.md

 {% include youtube.html %}

-Before you close on the home you’re in the process of buying, avoid making large purchases such as furniture and charging them to your credit card.
+Before you close on the home you’re in the process of buying, you should avoid making large purchases such as furniture and charging them to your credit card.
 But why is that?

 Buying a home is an exciting experience.
 Clients have envisioned exactly how they want to lay out their home, and how they’ll feel once they’ve finished the transaction and moved in.
 However, sometimes they get a little too excited and jump the gun by not paying enough attention to the loan process.
 They’ll go shopping for furniture or other expensive purchases and charge those things to their credit cards.

-As lenders, there are some loan programs that require us to do a soft credit hold prior to closing, so we are able to see the inquiries on your credit. **Depending on how large your purchase was, it could really affect your credit score, potentially disqualifying you from being able to close on the home.**
+As lenders, there are some loan programs that require us to do a soft credit hold prior to closing so we are able to see the inquiries on your credit. **Depending on how large your purchase was, it could really affect your credit score, potentially disqualifying you from being able to close on the home.**

 Does that mean financing is a better option than using a credit card?